Former Egypt boss Bradley names Liverpool's Salah among best players he's coached | Goal.com

 "Hristo Stoitchkov.
 End of his career.
 Personality, power, intelligence, passion.
 The discussions that we had about his Barcelona teams, how they played, those things have always stuck with me," Bradley told Sports Illustrated.

 "And then the second one, it's interesting because it's Mohamed Salah.
-And I started to work with Salah when he was 19," Bradley told Sports Illustrated.
+And I started to work with Salah when he was 19.

 "At the very beginning, I looked at him and the first person I thought of was Hristo [Stoitchkov] because of the power and the speed and the explosiveness and left foot and the ability to come from outside in and do incredible things.